 The Razer Book 13 features a signature lightweight aluminum design and tough anodized “mercury white” finish.
 It weighs 2.95 pounds and measures a little over half-an-inch thick.
 It also features Razer’s Chroma RGB Synapse 3 lighting, with per-key illumination, which allows users to customize the backlight on certain keys for shortcuts or just the general look of the keyboard.

 Under the hood, the Razer Book 13 is powered by Intel’s newest Tiger Lake processors.
 There are two options, the Core i5-1135G7 on the entry-level model, which is paired with 8GB of RAM and a 256GB PCIe SSD, or the Core i7-1165G7, paired with 16GB of RAM and either a 256GB or 512GB SSD on both the higher-end and midrange models.
-Storage is upgradeable on all configurations, but the RAM is soldered to the motherboard.
+Storage is upgradeable on all configurations, but the

 According to Razer, this choice in processors means the new Razer Book 13 is Intel Evo certified, a first for the company’s laptops.
 Like we’ve seen in Acer’s new Swift laptops, the Razer Book 13 is able to achieve up to 14 hours of battery life and also feature instant wake, modern standby, and fast recharging usually seen in Qualcomm Snapdragon ARM-laptops.